 Some users may wish to have their work automatically saved as they move forward through the process of creating and analyzing a Work Zone project.
-FREEVAL-WZ allows the user enable an option that will do just this, saving the facility each time the "Apply Changes and Proceed" is pressed.
-The option can be turned on and off by selecting the Autosave on Proceed option, with a checkbox next to the option indicating that it is currently active (see Figure 21).
+FREEVAL-WZ enables the user to do this by, saving the facility each time the "Apply Changes and Proceed" is pressed.
+The option can be turned on and off by selecting the Autosave on Proceed option, with a checkbox next to the option indicating that it is currently active (see Figure 25).
 Note that in the event that the button is pressed and the facility has not yet been saved (i.e. no save file exists), the user will be prompted to specify a save file name and location.
 Once this has been done however, the project will be saved automatically with no more input from the user.
 Also note that as a facility must first be created before it can be saved, the analyst must have at least proceeded to step 2 in the process before this functionality can be enabled.

-🖗 FREEVAL-WZ - Not Saved New File
+👼 FREEVAL-WZ - Not Saved N lew File

-Project Analyze Edit Vie w Settings Toolbox Help
+Project Analyze Edit View w Settings Toolbox Help

 New Project Ctrl-N FREEVAL-WZ

 Open Project Ctrl-O ieometry Apply Change s and Proce ed

 Save Project Ctrl-S

-Save Project As Ctrl+Shift-S ed/Scenario I/C WZ Project Compare ;
+Save Project As Ctrl+Shift-S ed/Scenario I/C WZ Project Compare

 Close Project Ctrl-D Preview

 New WZ Project Ctrl-N 1 2 3 4

-Open WZ Project Ctrl-O - -
+Open WZ Project Ctrl-O - - ·

-Save WZ Project Ctrl-S ++++ 1
+Save WZ Project Ctrl-S + + +

-Save As WZ Project Ctrl+Shift-S →
+Save As WZ Project Ctrl+Shift-S → 1 1

 Auto Save on Proceed

 Close WZ Project Ctrl-D

-Export Base Facility • : Global Inputs Step 2: AADT Inputs St tep 3: Daily F
+Export Base Facility • : Global Inputs Step 2: AADT Inputs St ep 3: Daily F

-Import Seed from ASCII Fi le Ctrl+Shift-O - 0.000 inputo
+Import Seed from ASCII File e Ctrl+Shift-O - 0.000 inputo

-Export Seed to ASCII File Ctrl+Shift-E T Profile
+Export Seed to ASCII File Ctrl+Shift-E )T Profile

-acility Specific Bunc ombe, I-240 EB, W 💌
+Facility Specific Bunc ombe, I-240 EB, W 💌

-• Default Distributi ions Bimo dal - PM Pea ik 🔽
+Default Distribut ions Bimo dal - PM Pea k 🔽

-Figure 21: Enabling the Autosave on Proceed option.
+Figure 25: Enabling the Autosave on Proceed option.